gopal131072/Reddit-Wall/README.md

 2. wget to download the images.
 You can get it from your appropriate package manager.

 ## Instructions
-1. Clone this repo where you need to pictures to be.
+1. Clone this repo.
-2. Edit the subreddit in redditwall.py
+2. Edit config.py to enter your own OAUTH credentials.
+3. Edit config.py to point to the subreddit you want and the directory where you want to store your files followed by a '/'.
-3. Run redditwall.py
+4. Run redditwall.py.